serverless/serverless/docs/providers/aws/guide/events.md

 ## Types

 The Serverless Framework supports all of the AWS Lambda events and more.
 Instead of listing them here, we've put them in a separate section, since they have a lot of configurations and functionality.
-[Check out the events section for more information.](../events)

 ## PathParameters